 13 tips for picking the right IT support provider

-2 May 2017
+May 2nd, 2017

 Interviewing potential suppliers is a vital part of choosing the right IT support provider.
 Here a few questions to get you started and the types of answers you should look for.

-- Where are you based?
+1. Where are you based?

-This doesn’t mean the location of their head office, but more about where their servers are located.
+This doesn’t mean the location of their head office, but more about where your servers are located.
 This is important if the IT outsourcing company will be providing services such as cloud hosting or VoIP, as it can affect the quality of your services.

-- What geographical areas do you cover?
+2. What geographical areas do you cover?

-- Do you offer different levels of IT support?
+3. Do you offer different levels of IT support?